 10 Incredible Health Benefits Of Yogurt

-Yogurt is rich in vitamins, with a single serving containing a significant amount of potassium, phosphorous, riboflavin, iodine, zinc, vitamin B5 and vitamin B12.
-While the vitamin content depends on the type of yogurt being consumed and the way it was produced, yogurt has been found to share a majority of the vitamins found in milk.
-Yogurt made from whole milk also provides fat soluble vitamins like vitamin A, which is important for normal eye function, and vitamin E, which is important to the body's immune system.
+Yogurt is rich in vitamins, with a single serving containing a significant amount of potassium, phosphorus, riboflavin, iodine, zinc, vitamin B5 and vitamin B12.
+While the vitamin content depends on the type of yogurt and the way it was produced, yogurt has been found to contain the majority of vitamins found in cow’s milk.
+Yogurt made from whole milk also provides fat soluble vitamins like vitamin A, which is important for normal eye function, and vitamin E, which is important to the body’s immune system.

-The amount of protein found in yogurt makes it a great snack after a hard workout, especially Greek yogurt due to its high protein content.
+The amount of protein found in yogurt makes it a great snack to eat after exercising.
 Protein helps provide the amino acids necessary for muscles to repair themselves.
-The carbohydrates found in yogurt also help replace the muscles' energy stores that have been depleted after strenuous exercise.
+The carbohydrates found in yogurt also help replace the muscles’ energy stores that have been depleted after strenuous exercise.

-When learning about yogurt or reading the labels found on yogurt containers, one may come across the words: "live and active cultures."
+Yogurt labels may contain the words “live and active cultures.”
 Lactobacillus bulgaricus and Streptococcus thermophilus are live and active cultures added to milk to create yogurt.
-These live and active cultures help break down lactose, enabling most people with lactose intolerance to finally enjoy a dairy product without uncomfortable problems from the digestive system.
+These cultures help break down lactose, enabling most people with lactose intolerance to finally enjoy a dairy product without uncomfortable digestive consequences.

-The health benefits associated with yogurt varies on the type of yogurt being consumed.
+It’s important to remember that the health benefits associated with yogurt varies depending upon the type of yogurt being consumed.
 Those who wish to add it to their regular diet should find a product suitable to their dietary needs.
-Some other things to consider when choosing a yogurt are calories, fat and sugar content.